AlecAivazis/graphql-over-kafka/docs/source/intro/api.rst

 Rather than basing your schema object types on an SQLAlchemyObjectType like before, services that you wish to use as representation for an external service should be based on the SerivceObjectType.
-Add the following code blck at the end of the api gateway file:
+Add the following code block at the end of the api gateway file:

 .. code-block:: python